VoiNetwork/voi-swarm/docs/installation/installation.md

     This is an advanced feature and is not required to have telemetry configured.

-During installation, you will be prompted to set a custom telemetry name, if however you prefer to set a name through the environment you can do so by setting the **VOINETWORK_TELEMETRY_NAME** environment variable to your desired name.
+During installation, you will be prompted to set a custom telemetry name, if however you prefer to set a name through the environment, you can do so by setting the **VOINETWORK_TELEMETRY_NAME** environment variable to your desired name.

 This would typically be done if you are automating the installation process.